Installation Guide

 Crymap is designed to run on FreeBSD and Linux.
 It probably works on the other BSDs, but is not tested on them.
 Windows is not supported and most likely never will be since its filesystem is incompatible with Crymap’s requirements on many fronts.

-The host file system must support symlinks and hard links, be case-sensitive, and either be non-normalising or use NFC normalisation.
+The host file system must support symlinks and hard links.
 There must not be mount points inside any user directory.
 Remote file systems like NFS are supported if they provide sufficient consistency guarantees, but Crymap is not specifically designed to work with them, and IDLE notifications will only work properly if all Crymap instances for a given user are run on the same host.

 When run on a single-CPU host or with appropriate tuning on a multi-CPU host, each Crymap instance typically only consumes a few MB of RAM.
 However, do be aware that Crymap is a one-process-per-connection system.